 Face covering guidance

-In line with guidance from the Government, if you can you must wear a face covering on public transport.
+In line with guidance from the Government, you must wear a face covering on public transport unless you are exempt.

 This can be a mask, scarf, snood, bandana or even something you can make out of an old t-shirt.
 View this handy guide on how to wear and make a face covering.

 Passengers should be aware that for those who can, the wearing of a face covering is a legal requirement and the Police may enforce this with fines.
 Bus drivers will not be responsible for enforcing this, requiring proof or issuing fines.

 Some people don’t have to wear a face covering for health, age or equality reasons.
 If you fit into any of the Government exemptions, then you'll be able to travel on our buses without wearing a face covering.